 Why is it important to you to volunteer?It gives me something to do the second Saturday of every month, and I enjoy the work.

 Do you love the outdoors?
 Do you get excited about sharing your love of nature with others?
 Perhaps you have some spare time, and would like to share a little with our park and park visitors.

 Volunteers are the heart and soul of Patapsco Valley State Park.
 They are involved in just about every aspect of park operations.
 Our volunteers do so many fantastic things within the park.
-On a given day you can find our volunteer Rangers running daily operations, and our volunteer naturalists leading hikes or doing nature crafts.
+On any given day you can find our volunteer rangers running daily operations, and our volunteer naturalists leading hikes or doing nature crafts.
 Perhaps you will encounter a member of our volunteer mounted patrol while you are out on the trails, and on that very same hike you might meet our trail maintenance volunteers or even one of our Adopt-a-Trail families.
 Don’t be surprised to see one of our volunteer photographers snapping pictures of people and nature within the park.
-If you stop in our visitor center or our nature center you will more than likely meet one of our volunteer docents – who will be thrilled to share interesting information about the park.
+If you stop in our visitor center or our nature center you will more than likely meet one of our volunteer docents who will be thrilled to share interesting information about the park.

 Do you think your talents are not suited for a park?
-We have graphic designers, marketing specialists, artists, carpenters, plumbers, stone masons, and seamstresses that all have volunteered to help create brochures, build decks and benches, promote our programs to media, and even sew curtains for our mini-cabins.
+We have graphic designers, marketing specialists, artists, carpenters, plumbers, stone masons and seamstresses that all have volunteered to help create brochures, build decks and benches, promote our programs to media and even sew curtains for our mini-cabins.

-	So if you have a little extra time to spare, I invite you to join the Patapsco Volunteer Family.
+So if you have a little extra time to spare, I invite you to join the Patapsco volunteer family.
 We would love to have you as part of our team!

 Message from the Friends of Patapsco Valley State Park President, Bruce Clopein